-Article 8 Time limits
+Article 8 Time limits for requests

-The Board of Examiners will render a decision with respect to a student's application within 40 working days after the application is received or, if the application is submitted during an academic holiday or within a period of three weeks prior to an academic holiday, within 40 working days after the end of that holiday.
-The Board of Examiners may postpone making a decision for a maximum period of 10 working days.
-The student will be informed in writing of any postponement before the end of the period referred to in the first sentence.
+- 1. Requests to the Board of Examiners should be submitted twelve working days before the meeting. - 2.
+The Board of Examiners will render a decision with respect to a request within 14 working days after this request has been processed at the Board's meeting or, if the request is submitted during an academic holiday or within a period of three weeks prior to an academic holiday, within 40 working days after the end of that holiday.
+Stating the reasons, the Board of Examiners may postpone taking a decision for a maximum period of 10 working days.
+The requester will be informed in writing of any postponement before the end of the period referred to in the first sentence.